dclong/blog/misc/content/2020/09/serialize-data-using-pickle-in-python.markdown

 Status: published
-Date: 2020-10-30 10:39:05
+Date: 2021-06-03 09:42:01
 Author: Benjamin Du
-Slug: serialize-data-using-pickle-in-python
+Slug: serialization-and-deserialization-in-python
-Title: Serialize Data Using Pickle in Python
+Title: Serialization and deserialization in Python
 Category: Computer Science
-Tags: Computer Science, pickle, serialization, deserialization, JSON, cloudpickle
+Tags: Computer Science, pickle, serialization, deserialization, JSON, cloudpickle, dill

 **
 Things on this page are fragmentary and immature notes/thoughts of the author.